gwenf/awesome-free-code-camp-resources/README.md

-## If you have any suggestions, please raise an issue or get in touch with me: gwenfaraday@gmail.com
+## Here are some good resources and advice that may be helpful while working through [Free Code Camp](https://www.freecodecamp.com/)'s learning path:

-### Here are some good resources and advice that may be helpful while working through [Free Code Camp](https://www.freecodecamp.com/)'s learning path:
+#### If you have any suggestions, please raise an issue or get in touch with me: gwenfaraday@gmail.com

 ## Navigation